Are Student Loans Secured or Unsecured? All You Need to Know

 Unsecured Student Loans - Credit Cards, Student Loans, and Personal Loans

 Most student loans are unsecured, meaning you don’t need to put up any collateral to borrow one.
-You have two options for student loans: federal student loans and private ones.
+There are two types of student loans: federal student loans and private loans.

 Federal Student Loans